 The right mobility scooter can help improve the quality of life for people with mobility problems – seniors, elderly and the handicapped.

 Electric scooters, also known as electric wheelchairs, are battery-powered and can be used indoors or outdoors.
 Four-wheel scooters come with two rear wheels and two front wheels.
+Top rated mobility scooters have two things in common – safety and comfort.

 Two Types of Braking Systems

-There are two types of braking systems.
+There are two types of braking systems in top rated mobility scooters.

 Electro-magnetic braking: This system uses magnets and electricity to automatically brake for you whenever you release the throttle controller.